 Do People With Autism Have Difficulty With Temperature Regulation?

 Children and adults with Autism Spectrum Disorders suffer from temperature regulation problems, sometimes as a part of overall sensory processing issues.
 They may exhibit hyper or hypo sensitivities to heat and cold.
 A manifestation of this is the child who does not feel cold in the winter, and continuously peels off his clothing or coat despite the cold weather.
 The child who has difficulty cooling down after a short time in the sun, may also begin to shiver after a brief period in air conditioning.
 Adults and children with Autism may become overheated quickly when taking even moderately hot showers, feel dizzy, light-headed or report seeing spots.
 They may need an extraordinary amount of time to cool down before resuming activities such as dressing and drying hair after the shower is complete.
 The same person may feel over-heated, enter an air conditioned room, and then begin to feel cold much more quickly than others around them.
+In the home, it is important to have the air conditioning and heating checked by a company like https://cjsheatingandair.com/columbus/ so that you have the ability to control the internal temperature to suit the individual and make them feel more comfortable.

 Is Temperature Regulation Part of Sensory Processing Disorder (SPD)?